accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 [Criterion 10.2](/en/raweb1.1/criteres.html#crit-10-2) and [test 10.2.1](/en/raweb1.1/criteres.html#test-10-2-1) have been reworded to improve understanding of the requirement and the scope of evaluation.
 The testing methodology for test 10.2.1 has also been updated.

-This change accompanies the modification of the glossary note [Visible content](glossaire.html#visible-content).
+This change accompanies the modification of the glossary note [visible content](glossaire.html#visible-content).

 ##### Criterion